abergs/docs-playground/src/guide/get-started.md

 Code that you write must:

-1. On your frontend, initiate your signin and retrieve a [verification token](concepts.html#tokens) that will be checked by your backend to complete a sign-in.
-To initiate the signin, you can use an alias, userId or a Discoverable credential  ([learn more](js-client.html#signin)), for example:
+1. On your frontend, initiate your sign-in and retrieve a [verification token](concepts.html#tokens) that will afterward be checked by your backend to complete a sign-in.
+To initiate the sign-in, you can use an alias, userId, or Discoverable Credential  ([learn more](js-client.html#signin)), for example:

 <Badge text="frontend" type="tip"/>